hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 *  pipeline such requests (if they pipeline XFR requests in general) and MAY intermingle them
 *  send the response(s) for each request as soon as they are available i.e. responses MAY be sent intermingled

+Significant code complexity may be an issue for some implementations, which is therefore a trade-off against the performance benefits of the above.

 ### XFR limits

 The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers in progress, or from a given secondary, to protect server resources.
-Servers SHOULD return SERVFAIL if this limit is hit, since it is a transient error and a retry at a later time might succeed.
+Servers SHOULD return SERVFAIL if this limit is hit, since it is a transient error and a retry at a later time might succeed (there is no previous specification for this behaviour).

 ### The edns-tcp-keepalive EDNS0 Option